ian-mcdevitt/dndplayerwiki/Kalt-Peter.md

 He is a white human of average height with no hair and blue eyes.
 He dresses in white robes.

 Oh, and he screams.
 With his mind.
-Every time he attempts to do so, he causes harm to everything and eveyone around him.
+Every time he attempts to speak, he causes harm to everything and eveyone around him.

 Cure wounds doesn't affect him, nor does does he have a pulse or a trachea.